 Assessment of teaching skills

-The teaching skills of applicants for the title of docent are assessed by a committee consisting of members of the docentship committee.
+The teaching skills of applicants for the title of docent are assessed by a Faculty's teaching skills committee.
 Such assessments must be based on the Faculty’s general instructions for teaching skills committees.

 See the Faculty’s general instructions for the assessment of teaching skills.